majurski/domain_check/README.md

-Original script can be found here: https://www.8bitavenue.com/godaddy-domain-name-api-in-python/ But it`s purpose is to check any sequences from list of words.
+Original script can be found here: https://www.8bitavenue.com/godaddy-domain-name-api-in-python/ But the purpose of the original is to check any sequences from list of words.

 My interpretation is for all possible words, that can be generated from English alphabet.

-This script can be used for checking any number of letters domain and any extensions
+This script can be used for checking any number of letters domain and any extensions.

+# How to use it:
 1. Change the number of cylces for more letters. for i in alph: for b in alph: